SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

-The value of the objective function is provided by an axillary function (called ``weightedPower``) which calculates the maximum absorbed power, weighted across all spectra in the given seastate:
+The value of the objective function is provided by an axillary function (called ``weightedPower``) which calculates the maximum absorbed power, weighted across all spectra in the given sea state:

 .. literalinclude:: /../examples/RM3/optimization.m
     :language: matlab